Noise temperature (antenna)

 In radio frequency (RF) applications such as radio, radar and telecommunications, noise temperature of an antenna is a measure of the noise power density contributed by the antenna to the overall RF receiver system.
-It is defined as "The temperature of a resistor having an available thermal noise power per unit bandwidth equal to that at the antenna’s output at a specified frequency."
+It is defined as "the temperature of a resistor having an available thermal noise power per unit bandwidth equal to that at the antenna's output at a specified frequency".
 In other words, antenna noise temperature is a parameter that describes how much noise an antenna produces in a given environment.
 This temperature is not the physical temperature of the antenna.
 Moreover, an antenna does not have an intrinsic "antenna temperature" associated with it; rather the temperature depends on its gain pattern, pointing direction, and the thermal environment that it is placed in.

 Mathematics

-In RF applications, noise power is defined using the relationship P_{noise} = kTB, where k is Boltzmann's constant, T is the noise temperature, and B is the noise bandwidth.
+In RF applications, noise power is defined using the relationship P_{noise} = kTB, where k is the Boltzmann constant, T is the noise temperature, and B is the noise bandwidth.
 Typically the noise bandwidth is determined by the bandwidth of the intermediate frequency (IF) filter of the radio receiver.
 Thus, we can define the noise temperature as: